fe-data/fe-docs/docs/advanced/webhooks.rst

    #.
 New scan
    #.
 Tickets downloaded
    #.
 Invoice downloaded
+   #.
+Tracking download (User clicked a link to download a ticket into the FE Tracking App)
 **Enabled**
    Check this box if the consumer is actively listening for new requests.
 The system will check if the URL is live.
    It does a ``ping request`` and if no HTTP 200 is received, it will not activate the URL.